Skip to main content

 Mark is grateful for his parents, kids, partner, close friends, and his health.
 His lifelong lesson is to never give up and that everything happens for a reason.

-He will compete in alpine skiing and indoor rowing.
+He will compete in alpine skiing, indoor rowing and wheelchair rugby.

 Brad-LeBel.jpgTrade: Vehicle Tech